lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 $ cd lenovo-throttling-fix/
 $ sudo ./install.sh
 ```
-and check again that the result from running the rdmsr command is 3.
+4. Check again that the result from running the rdmsr command is 3.

 I use a bit lower temperature levels to preserve battery life.
 If you want to change the values, edit /etc/lenovo_fix, and set the Trip_Temp_C for both battery and AC the way you want:
 ```